-How to store a secret in Azure Key Vault for your team to retrieve securely
+Store a secret in Azure Key Vault

 Definitions